2408-Team-3/flytrap_react/README.md

 ```bash
 npm install flytrap_react
 ```
+For more details about the package, visit the [Flytrap React SDK on npm](https://www.npmjs.com/package/flytrap_react).

 ## 🛠️ Usage
 1. **Initialize Flytrap:** In your main application file (e.g., `index.js` or `main.jsx`), import the Flytrap module and initialize it with your project credentials: